raspiblitz/raspiblitz/FAQ.cl.md

 * The file where the seed is stored (until encrypted) is on the disk: `/home/bitcoin/.lightning/bitcoin/seedwords.info`
 * Show manually with:
 `sudo cat /home/bitcoin/.lightning/bitcoin/seedwords.info`
-* If there is no such file and you have not funded the C-lightning wallet yet can reset the wallet and the next wallet will be created with a seed.
+* If there is no such file and you have not funded the CLN wallet yet can reset the wallet and the next wallet will be created with a seed.

 ### How to display the hsm_secret in a human-readable format?
 * If there is no seed available it is best to save the hsm_secret as a file with `scp` or note down the alphanumeric characters in the two line displayed with: